jeff-wise/haskell-starter-kit-blog/README.md

 software.

 At it's core, there's nothing experimental about Haskell.
-It's an ML-dialect, an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus] which itself isn't too hard to understand (despite the wordy name).
+It's an ML-dialect, and therefore an implementation of the [Polymorphic Lambda Calculus][poly-lambda-calculus].
+It's not trivial to understand, but it's also not that difficult.
+It's a simple model of computation, one derived in parallel to Turing's abstract machine.
 This simplicity shines through in many applications, but it also stands out when the code grows in complexity.
 You may be doing fine with Haskell when it comes to writing simple, pure functions, but as soon as